pagkly/Zed/Investopedia4/Federal Reserve System - FRS.md

 The Federal Reserve was founded by U.S. Congress in 1913.
 Its creation was precipitated by repeated financial panics that afflicted the U.S. [[economy]](https://www.investopedia.com/terms/e/economy.asp) over the previous century, leading to severe economic disruptions due to bank failures and business [[bankruptcies]](https://www.investopedia.com/terms/b/bankruptcy.asp).
 A crisis in 1907 led to calls for an institution that would prevent panics and disruptions.

 Referred to simply as the Fed, it has broad power to take measures to ensure there is financial stability in the system.
 It is also the main regulator of the country's financial institutions.
-Banks will often turn to the Fed as a last resort where they can borrow money when there is nowhere else to go.
+Banks [[Will|will]] often turn to the Fed as a last resort where they can borrow money when there is nowhere else to go.

 As mentioned above, the system is made up of 12 regional [[Federal Banks]](https://www.investopedia.com/articles/investing/061515/what-do-federal-reserve-banks-do.asp).
 These are based in Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.